 Regular Diabetic Foot Checks Are Crucial

 Because chronic high blood sugar often leads to reduced nerve function in the extremities, you may not always be able to “feel” when something (a cut, scrape, or even a more serious injury) is wrong.
 Diabetes also reduces blood flow, those injuries take longer to heal and may form ulcers or get infected.
-That means regular at-home foot checks (at least once daily) along with professional examinations (at the very minimum once per year; ideally several times) are extremely important.
+That means that regular at-home foot checks (at least once daily) along with professional examinations (at the very minimum once per year; ideally several times) are extremely important.

 Each day, after a bath or shower, sit down and take a few moments to carefully inspect your feet, including oft-overlooked areas (such as between the toes).
 If you need to, employ a small mirror or use a smart phone and a selfie stick (images can then be enlarged).
 Use your eyes and your hands to scan for cuts, bruises, bumps, cracks or dry skin, irregular textures, rashes or redness—anything out of the ordinary.